vizrex/laravel-db-utils/README.md

         GOOGLE_DRIVE_FOLDER_ID=xxxxxxxxxx
 -
     This will be used to upload database backup file to dropbox and google drive.
+- This gist is helpful for getting google drive credentials: https://gist.github.com/sergomet/f234cc7a8351352170eb547cccd65011
+-

 # Console Commands
 ## db:backup